Collection: Black Tea

 Rose Congou Superior Black Tea

-This delicately perfumed, luxury black tea is combined with fragrant rose petals to provide a delicious brew with an aftertaste reminiscent of rosewater.
+This delicately perfumed luxury black tea is blended with fragrant rose petals to create a delicious brew with an aftertaste reminiscent of rosewater.

 “This is the best Rose Tea I have ever tasted.
 It is not too sickly, sweet or overpowering.
-The quality of the Black Tea is truly superior.
-It makes a delicious drink that you can add more or less, to hit the right notes of rose.
-Better than any of the finest teas from London's best shopping establishments.
-I have tried them all.”
+The quality of the black tea is truly superior.”

 FAQs